 • October 25, 2013 In Memory of Marian Fox

-Welcome to the Department of Mathematics and Statistics at Kennesaw State University.
+Welcome to the Department of Mathematics at Kennesaw State University.
 If you are thinking about earning a degree that will provide you with a wide array of possibilities for a career in mathematics-related fields, then you have come to the right place.
 We offer programs of undergraduate study leading to the degrees of Bachelor of Science in Mathematics and Bachelor of Science in Mathematics Education.
-We also offer a program of graduate study leading to the Master of Science in Applied Statistics and, in cooperation with the Bagwell College of Education, a program leading to the Master of Arts in Teaching with mathematics concentration.
-In addition to these undergraduate and graduate degree programs, the department offers formal minors in both Applied Mathematics and Applied Statistics and Data Analysis.
+In cooperation with the Bagwell College of Education, we offer a program leading to the Master of Arts in Teaching with mathematics concentration.
+In cooperation with the Department of Statistics and Analytical Sciences we offer an accelerated program that leads to a Bachelor of Science in Mathematics and a Master of Science in Applied Statistics where you begin graduate studies in your senior year.
 Our graduates have had excellent success in recent years in gaining employment and launching careers as business and industry analysts and as secondary school educators.
 Many recent graduates have gone on to pursue advanced graduates degrees in mathematics and statistics.

-As a student in the Department of Mathematics and Statistics, you will have many opportunities for involvement in activities with your professors and your peers.
+As a student in the Department of Mathematics, you will have many opportunities for involvement in activities with your professors and your peers.
 We have a weekly seminar called “Math Talks” which is aimed at a student audience and which features talks on a variety of interesting mathematical topics.
 Our Kennesaw Women in Mathematics (KWIM) student organization hosts events throughout the year that bring students and faculty together for fun learning experiences outside of the classroom.
 Many of our faculty members are engaged in research that presents opportunities for student-faculty research projects for those of our students who choose to extend their educational experience beyond the basic curriculum of study.
-The department prides itself as a center of scholarly culture at KSU and our students are a central part of this culture.
+Students often present their work at our annual Kennesaw Mountain Undergraduate Mathematics Conference (KMUMC).
+We offer the annual study abroad program, China Revealed Through Its Culture and Mathematics.
+The department prides itself as a center of scholarly culture at KSU and our students are a central part of this thriving culture.

 I hope that you will take some time to browse through our website to learn more about our programs and to get a sense of the many exciting activities and events that are taking place in the department on a regular basis.
-If you think that you might want to pursue a career in mathematics, statistics or mathematics education, please give us a call at 770-423-6327 or e-mail us at email@example.com.
+If you think that you might want to pursue a career in mathematics or mathematics education, please give us a call at (470) 578-6327 or e-mail us at firstname.lastname@example.org.
 We hope to hear from you!

 Joe DeMaio, PhD